 Fuel economy mpge sticker

 In the top left corner, in small print, you see that this vehicle takes 4 hours to charge at 240 volts with a standard level 2 charger.
-This is the sort of charger most EV drivers get installed in their homes, and is also what most residential washing machines use.
+This is the sort of charger most EV drivers get installed in their homes, and is also what most residential electric dryers use.

 Below that is a 98 MPGe rating for the electric-only portion of the vehicle, meaning that if this car ran on gasoline, it would get 98 miles to the gallon.
 That’s a lot more than even high efficiency internal combustion cars.